Originate/guide/go/README.md

 # Originate Guides - Go

-Golang is used for Ops, CLI tools, small API servers, code that is getting deployed into external environments (e.g. agents), and other network (micro) services at Originate.
+Golang is used for Ops, CLI tools, API servers, code that is getting deployed into external environments (e.g. agents), and other network (micro) services at Originate.